kennethbunker/kennethbunker.github.io/README.md

 I am also interested in electoral forecasting.
 In the last year, or so, I have been working on a method designed-for-use in new democracies, but built-to-work anywhere.
 The method is called the Two-Stage Model (TSM).
 You can read the technical details of the TSM [here](https://www.researchgate.net/publication/334836295_A_two-stage_model_to_forecast_elections_in_developing_democracies), an example of its application in 11 new democracies (in Latin America) [here](https://www.researchgate.net/publication/334836295_A_two-stage_model_to_forecast_elections_in_developing_democracies), and an example of its application in an advanced democracy (Italy) [here](https://www.researchgate.net/publication/336312679_Forecasting_elections_in_Italy).

-Outside academia, I am a columnist for Chilean daily newspaper [Las Últimas Noticias](http://www.lun.com/), Director of electoral analysis website [Tresquintos](http://www.tresquintos.cl/), and co-creator of Twitter game [#ElectoralDeathMatch](http://www.twitter.com/electoraldeathm).

 Below is a shortlist of my most recent publications (for the full list, click here):

 ### 2020
- >- “Coalitional presidentialism in comparative perspective: Minority presidents in multiparty systems, by Paul Chaisty, Nic Cheeseman, and Timothy J. Power.”
++ “Coalitional presidentialism in comparative perspective: Minority presidents in multiparty systems, by Paul Chaisty, Nic Cheeseman, and Timothy J. Power.”
 Party Politics.
 (Forthcoming).

 ### 2019
  >- “Why do parties cooperate in presidentialism?
 Electoral and government coalition formation in Latin America.”
 Revista de Estudios Políticos 186(4): 171-199. [doi]